Lake Trasimeno: Conservation

-The inhabitants of the communes around Trasimeno and the Umbrian people have successfully protected their lake, whose waters are fit for swimming and whose valleys and islands are intact environments.
+The inhabitants of the communes around Trasimene and the Umbrian people have successfully protected their lake, whose waters are fit for swimming and whose valleys and islands are intact environments.

 In 1995 a natural park was established over the entire surface and the shores.
 A 50 km bicycle path was opened in 2003 around the lake that allows tourists to explore it.
 There are also cross-country paths, especially over the hills on the eastern side.

 The lake is inhabited by 19 species of fish, of which 15 are introduced exotics.
 The impact of non-native species in the lake has been heightened by the effects of climate change, which consist primarily of decreasing water levels due to lowered precipitation and increased evaporation rates, alongside reduced transparency, less dissolved oxygen and higher salinization caused by the gradual warming and shrinking of the lake.
 As the exotic species mostly have wider habitat preferences than the native species, the changing environmental conditions have allowed them to further establish themselves as the native fishes decline.
 Decline of native species is also affected by the reduction in the lake's native vegetation, such as macrophytes and the reed Phragmites australis.

 Commercially important native species include southern pike, tench, and European eel.
 The southern pike has been declining as a result of reduction in the lake's aquatic vegetation, as pikes use water plants for cover during hunting and as a substrate for laying their eggs.
 The increased water turbidity is also harmful to their hunting, as pikes are primarily visual predators.
 Efforts to counteract the southern pike's decline include a ban on its fishing, which has been in effect since 2011, and controlled restocking of juvenile specimens.
 Eels are also considered to be locally at risk due the presence of artificial dams and weirs impeding their ability to migrate between the lake and the Mediterranean Sea; restocking programs have been implemented in response to this.